The insider advice on this page is from one of Wendy’s Trusted Travel Experts for French Polynesia: Kleon Howe of The

 Best resort for romance

-Vahine Island, situated on a reef surrounding the main island of Taha’a, is that dream we all have of Tahiti: a boutique hotel at what feels like the end of the earth, with just nine bungalows, plenty of privacy, excellent service, a sandy-floored restaurant with amazing food, and a new spa on a private motu (a little island) next door to Vahine.
+Vahine Island, situated on a reef surrounding the main island of Taha’a, is that dream we all have of Tahiti: a boutique hotel at what feels like the end of the earth, with just nine bungalows, plenty of privacy, excellent service, a sandy-floored restaurant with amazing food, and a spa on a private motu (a little island) next door.
 And because it’s on the reef, you can snorkel in a new place twice a day for an entire week.
 The three Beach Suites are a perfect prelude to an overwater bungalow on Bora Bora, which you can see in the distance.

 Best resort for a splurge

 On the surface, The Brando looks expensive.
 But when you factor in everything that’s included—meals, drinks, many activities, one spa treatment per day, even the minibar—it’s actually quite a good value.
 So good that you should save it for last, because staying anywhere else afterward would be a disappointment.
 The resort, which opened on land that stole Marlon Brando’s heart 50 years ago, is mindful of its natural surroundings: The air conditioning comes from an innovative seawater cooling system, the villas disrupt the native vegetation as little as possible, all the energy comes from renewable sources, and the resort has almost entirely eradicated non-native mammals on the island.
 Stay on the lagoon side, where the sand slopes down into the water; on the ocean side, there is more coral, and the water isn’t nearly as clear.

 Best resort for families